Zero-Shot Image Classification Using Coupled Dictionary Embedding

 where $D\in\mathbb{R}^{(M+L)\times(M+L)}$ is the diagonal degree matrix of graph $\mathcal{G}$, $D_{mm}=\sum_n W_{mn}$, and $\mu$ is the fitness regularization.
 Note that the first term in Eq. \eqref{eq:zhou} enforces the smoothness of signal $F$ and the second term enforces the fitness of $F$ to the initial labels.
-Then Eq. \eqref{eq:zhou} has the following solution:
+Then Eq. \eqref{eq:zhou} would have the following solution:

 Algorithm~\ref{algo2} summarizes the zero-shot label prediction procedure.